vprusso/vprusso.github.io/content/posts/antidist_conjecture.md

 \end{equation}
 $$

 for all \(i\), we conclude that the trine states are antidistinguishable.
-So we have shown that the trine states are antidistinguishable by exhibiting a set of measurement operators that satisfy the necessary criteria.
+So, we have shown that the trine states are antidistinguishable by exhibiting a set of measurement operators that satisfy the necessary criteria.

 But where did these measurements come from and how can we construct such a set of measurements (if such a set exists)